All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can You Take BPC-157 Orally?

-Why Most Peptides Cannot Be Taken Orally
+Why Most Peptides Can't Be Taken Orally

 To understand why oral BPC-157 is noteworthy, it helps to know why most peptides fail when swallowed.
 The gastrointestinal tract is designed to break down proteins and peptides into individual amino acids for absorption.
 Stomach acid (pH 1.5 to 3.5) denatures protein structures, and digestive enzymes like pepsin, trypsin, and chymotrypsin cleave peptide bonds.
 For most therapeutic peptides, including insulin, growth hormone, and semaglutide in its original form, oral administration destroys the compound before it reaches the bloodstream.

 BPC-157 resists this degradation.
 As a fragment of a gastric body protection protein, it evolved to function in the stomach itself.
 Research has shown that BPC-157 maintains structural integrity and biological activity after exposure to stomach acid and digestive enzymes.
-This gastric stability is not a marketing claim.
+This gastric stability isn't a marketing claim.
 It has been demonstrated in multiple preclinical studies that used oral dosing and still observed systemic effects.

 Oral vs. Injectable BPC-157: What the Research Shows